 Ensure the apples are cooled before adding the apple filling to the middle of the dough.
 Spoon ¼ to ⅓ cup of cooked apples into each dough circle.

-Now, it’s time to fold the dough.
-Gently bring the top portion down over the bottom and press it down with your fingers.
+To fold the dough, gently bring the top portion down over the bottom and press it down with your fingers.
 Some people push the dough down with a fork, ensuring it is sealed.

 Using a sharp knife, create three small slits at the top of each mini apple pie.
 Crack an egg and whisk it in a small bowl.
 Then, using a pastry brush, glaze the top of each hand pie with the egg mixture on the parchment paper.